SW 600; Cultural Competency for Social Work.

 SW 678; Human Services Administration.

-SW 679; Program Planning, Monitoring & Evaluation.
+SW 679; Program Monitoring and Evaluation.

 Provides a comprehensive examination of all phases of program development, from the point when an idea is first generated through the process of determining the nature of the program, the steps taken to ensure the effort is proceeding as planned and finally, the assessment of outcomes and impact.
 Prerequisite: SW 603.
 Three credits.